Your Takeaways:

 Tax season can be a stressful time, especially if you're not quite ready to file your return by the deadline.
 Fortunately, the IRS provides an option to ease the pressure: filing a tax extension.

-How Long is the Extension Period?
+How Long is the Extension For?

 What Happens if I Miss the Original Filing Deadline and Don’t File for an Extension?

-Image of an hourglass with coins stacked next to it.
+Image of an hourglass with coins stacked next to it

 What Form Do I Use to File for an Extension?